visit-dav/visit/src/doc/cli_manual/functions.rst

   SetCenterOfRotation(x,y,z) -> integer

-x : type
+x : double
-    The x component of the center of rotation.
+    A double that is the x component of the center of rotation.

-y : type
+y : double
-    The y component of the center of rotation.
+    A double that is the y component of the center of rotation.

-z : type
+z : double
-    The z component of the center of rotation.
+    A double that is the z component of the center of rotation.

 return type : integer
     The SetCenterOfRotation function returns 1 on success and 0 on failure.